rmendocna/geoship/README.md

     Total positions: 396
     /code #
 ```
-It the displays the additional positions of one ship on the Bering Sea
+As we reload the index page it then displays the additional positions of one ship on the Bering Sea.

 ![resolve_pionner](resolve_pioneer.png)